ktusznio/ruby-style-guide/README.md

 * Don't suppress exceptions.

     ```Ruby
-    # bad
+    # Bad.
     begin
       # an exception occurs here
     rescue SomeError
       # the rescue clause does absolutely nothing
     end

-    # bad
+    # Bad.
     do_something rescue nil
     ```

 * Avoid using `rescue` in its modifier form.

     ```Ruby
-    # bad - this catches all StandardError exceptions
+    # Bad.
+This catches all StandardError exceptions.
     do_something rescue nil
     ```